saurabhp75/saurabhp75.github.io/_notes/jekyll.md

 ```

 ## Working on draft blog posts
-All your unpublished blog posts reside under ./_drafts folder.
+All your unpublished blog posts reside under `./_drafts folder`.
 This allows you to work on blog posts without publishing them to the live site.
 If you want the build to include all of our draft blog posts you could run jekyll like this:
 ```shell
 jekyll build --drafts
 ```